 It’s worth noting that Disney Plus allows users to stream in 4K and HD quality at no additional cost, unlike its streaming service brethren Netflix.

 We expect that this service will be rolled out across all device types in the near future.

-Better security is something that we all deserve, and we’re pleased to see the mouse taking steps towards tougher security.
-Make sure you avoid cybercriminals and hackers by updating your user account now to avoid a potential security breach.
+We all deserve better security, and we’re pleased to see the mouse taking steps toward stricter security.
+Ensure you avoid cybercriminals and hackers by updating your user account to prevent a potential security breach.